Effective Date: April 14, 2003

 - If health or safety is seriously threatened

-XVI.
+XV.
 Your privacy rights

 The following explains your rights with respect to your child’s (your) Protected Health Information (called PHI) and a short description of how you may use these rights.